FoundIzalith/amour-py/README.md

 - Greeting.
 Say hi to Amour
 - Wikipedia.
 Get random Wikipedia article
 - Books.
 Sends a random book recommendation
+- Suggest.
+Give Amour a suggestion and she will save it to a file

 ## Depencies
 Amour requires the following packages in order to fully function: